jjvanzon/JJs-Reference-Architecture/layers.md

 The [business](#business-layer) layer is like internal, mechanical parts.
 It can model the functionality of a program, but you don't directly see it.

 The [data](#data-layer) layer models and stores the data.
-It models functionality more passively: it does not really process anything.
+It models functionality more passively: It does not really process anything.
 It just stores things.

 ### Connections Between Layers